 - On an iPhone 6S or below plus all iPads & iPod Touches, press Home and Power at the same time until you see the Apple logo

 - For iPhone 7 or iPhone 7 Plus: Press and hold both the Side and Volume Down buttons for at least 10 seconds, until you see the Apple logo

 - On an iPhone X Series or iPhone 8 or iPhone 8 Plus: Press and quickly release the Volume Up button.
 Then press and quickly release the Volume Down button.
 Finally, press and hold the Side button until you see the Apple logo

 - Tap Settings > General > Date & Time and turn on Set Automatically

-So send and receive Game Center invitations in Messages and tap on the link to take you directly into the game.
+So go ahead and send and receive Game Center invitations in Messages and tap on the link to take you directly to the game.
 And remember, if you don’t have that particular game installed, the link opens the game’s page in the App Store.